Equity, AI Inclusion in Health Care with AI Technology

 While medicine has always embraced new technologies, it is fundamentally an endeavor involving humans caring for other humans.
 With purposeful foresight, we can recognize the opportunities for future outcomes while mitigating the risk of unintended consequences.
-We can learn from other domains where over confidence and reliance on purely data-driven AI/ML algorithms can exacerbate social inequity if not overt racial and gender bias in issues such as bail sentencing.
-We will learn from history where previous decades of clinical decision support efforts failed to have their desired impact, and where indiscriminate deployment of electronic medical record systems inadvertently contributed to physician burnout as it compromised the effective human application of medicine.
+We can learn from other domains where overconfidence and reliance on purely data-driven AI/ML algorithms can exacerbate social inequity, as well as overt racial and gender bias in issues such as bail sentencing.
+We will learn from history how previous decades of clinical decision support efforts failed to have their desired impact, and how indiscriminate deployment of electronic medical record systems inadvertently contributed to physician burnout as it compromised the effective human application of medicine.
 Where does technology provide us opportunities for care that was previously unavailable?
 Where might technology impose barriers between providers and patients?
 How can we ensure equitable and inclusive solutions in healthcare?

-Our year+ long arc on AI/ML/Medicine/Equity is aimed at addressing issues in medicine such as biased data sets, access (patients/framilies (aka friends and family)), physician burnout, and preventing the chaos that resulted from EHR (electronic health record) rollouts which did not take into account the unintended consequences on the humans in the healthcare ecosystem (patients, framilies, clinical teams, etc.).
+Our year-plus arc on AI/ML/Medicine/Equity is aimed at addressing issues such as biased data sets; access for patients and framilies (aka friends and family); physician burnout; and preventing the chaos resulting from EHR (electronic health record) rollouts that created unintended consequences for humans in the healthcare ecosystem (patients, framilies, clinical teams, etc.).

-Built and deployed the Stanford-Meharry Initiative, with the sponsorship and support of Chair Harrington and the Department of Medicine.
-We expect to grow and continue this work.
+The Stanford-Meharry Initiative, built and deployed the with the sponsorship and support of Chair Harrington and the Department of Medicine.
+We expect to grow from this work.

-Our lead research area today, funded by the Gordon and Betty Moore Foundation is building the Stanford Presence 5.
-To ensure we build a solution that addresses the needs of diverse populations and clinical settings - our clinical sites include an Oakland Clinic, Ravenswood Clinic (East Palo Alto), the VA in Palo Alto, in addition to Stanford Primary Care.
+Our lead research area , funded by the Gordon and Betty Moore Foundation, is building the Stanford Presence 5.
+To ensure that we build a solution that addresses the needs of diverse populations and clinical settings , our clinical sites include an Oakland Clinic, Ravenswood Clinic (East Palo Alto), and the VA in Palo Alto, in addition to Stanford Primary Care.

-Our work in the role of Human and Artificial Intelligence in Medicine includes a deliberate partnerships across campus to host various symposia.
-These include the Stanford Center for Poverty and Inequality.
+Our work in the role of Human and Artificial Intelligence in Medicine includes campus-wide partnerships, with organizations such as the Stanford Center for Poverty and Inequality, to host various symposia.

 Our partners include:

 - Partner co-chairing National Academy of Medicine's AI/ML in Medicine

 - Stanford's Center for Poverty and Inequality